Fronted by Andreas Schlüter’s equestrian statue of the Great Elector (1699), the baroque living quarters of Friedrich I and...

 This pint-size palace with the distinctive cupola got its start in 1788 as a teahouse for Friedrich Wilhelm II.
 Here he enjoyed reading,...

 The grandest of Berlin’s surviving royal pads consists of the main palace and three smaller buildings dotted around the lovely palace...

 Feel like a member of the Prussian court during this series of classical concerts held by candlelight with musicians dressed in powdered...

 Lonely Planet review

 In the Schlosspark, west of the carp pond, the neoclassical Mausoleum (1810) was conceived as the final resting place of Queen Luise but twice expanded to make room for other royals, including Luise’s husband Friedrich Wilhelm III and Emperor William I and his wife Augusta.
 Their ornate marble sarcophagi are great works of art.
-More royals are buried in the crypt but it’s not open to the public.
+More royals are buried in the crypt (closed to the public).